Seasonal Changes May Impact Addiction So Try These Tips to Stay Sober

 Seasonal changes are not just about seasonal affective disorders.
 It is also about understanding how changes of the season impact mood, behavior, and thought patterns.
 When people are in recovery and are sober, they may be thinking about how they can get through the day without drinking or using drugs.
 Seasonal shifts in weather and climate, for those who live in areas with shifts, it can be difficult to feel happy and healthy through these transitions.

-Harsh winter weather has many consequences for people who are sober from drinking and using drugs.
-Living whether weather is not as nice for many months of the year, or even is just more inclimate for some months of the year, makes people feel more confined and less comfortable.
+Harsh winter weather and other seasonal changes can have many consequences for people who are sober from drinking and using drugs.
+Living whether weather is not as nice for many months of the year, or even is just more inclement for some months of the year, makes people feel more confined and less comfortable.
 They may be more apt to travel less, go out less, see people less frequently, and become more isolated.
 Poor weather drives anxiety, depression, and mental health issues for some people, so it is difficult to deal with and requires a great deal of support.

 During the spring is a huge trigger for people: party season.
 Spring break hits and young people start going out to places looking to have fun.
 This can be triggering for people dealing with recovery.
 Whether or not a person is in school, around these environments, or has children who travel for spring break, there may be pressure to drink or use drugs.
 For those who take spring break trips, it is helpful to go substance-free to have more fun.